beaupletga/Fish_game/README.md

 ![Superposition of the fish](/Presentation2/Images/fish_superposition.png)

 Then I compute the join tree and remove branches from the join tree until n branches are left (where n is a number of features selected by the user).
+I didn't colored each different part differently because the separation between the parts is quite obvious.

 Separation in 35 parts:
 ![Separation in 35 parts](/Presentation2/Images/35_fishes_separation.png)
 Separation in 3 parts: